Intersection cohomology of moduli spaces of vector bundles over curves: Abstract

 \section{Abstract}

-We compute the intersection cohomology of the moduli spaces $M(r,d)$ of semistable vector bundles of arbitrary rank $r$ and degree $d$ over a curve.
-To do this, we introduce new invariants, called Donaldson-Thomas invariants of a curve, which can be effectively computed by methods going back to Harder, Narasimhan, Desale and Ramanan.
-Our main result relates the Hodge-Euler polynomial of the intersection cohomology of $M(r,d)$ to the Donaldson-Thomas invariants.
-More generally, we introduce Donaldson-Thomas classes in the Grothendieck group of mixed Hodge modules over $M(r,d)$ and relate them to the class of the intersection complex of $M(r,d)$.
-Our methods can be applied to the moduli spaces of objects in arbitrary hereditary categories.
+We compute the intersection cohomology of the moduli spaces $\M_{r,d}$ of semistable vector bundles having rank $r$ and degree $d$ over a curve.
+We do this by relating the Hodge-Deligne polynomial of the intersection cohomology of $\M_{r,d}$ to the Donaldson-Thomas invariants of the curve.
+These invariants can be computed by methods going back to Harder, Narasimhan, Desale and Ramanan.
+More generally, we introduce Donaldson-Thomas classes in the Grothendieck group of mixed Hodge modules over $\M_{r,d}$ and relate them to the class of the intersection complex of $\M_{r,d}$.
+Our methods can be applied to the moduli spaces of semistable objects in arbitrary hereditary categories.